onnx/onnx/docs/OnnxReleases.md

         * Use information from [Release logistics wiki](https://github.com/onnx/onnx/wiki) which should have been created prior to branch cut.
         * Add any additional commits that merged into the release in since wiki was written.
     * .tar.gz and .zip will be auto-generated after publishing the release.

+* a) The pipelines for different os variants start to run and save the wheels for all OS Version.
+Only if all all 4 release pipelines were successful the next preparation step is started
+* b) During the preparation step of the pipeline, the artifacts are cryptographically signed with sigstore for supply chain security reasons
+* c) The step is paused (until the deployment was reviewed and the defined reviewer approve the release).
+At this step the whl could also be downloaded for offline-testing.
+We use the feature of [deployment environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) here.
+* d) After the The final step is about
+    i) publishing the wheels and tar.gz files to official pypi ii) adding the signing information to the official github release

 ## Upload to Official PyPI
 ### NOTES: